Prof. Randa Duvick, Ph.D.

 PROFESSIONAL ACTIVITIES, PRESENTATIONS, AND PUBLICATIONS

 Professor Duvick is active in professional organizations, including serving the American Association of Teachers of French as Chapter President and Regional Representative on the national Executive Council.
-In 2013 she became Second Vice President of the Indiana Foreign Language Teachers Association.
+In 2015 she became President of the Indiana Foreign Language Teachers Association.
 She has given many presentations on varied aspects of the teaching of French, including how to incorporate cultural material from Francophone Africa, the use of role-play simulations, the use of wikis, and “flipping” the foreign-language classroom.